 - Do you recommend the proposal for review?
 If not, explain why.

-Proposals that are recommended for review by the advisor, move on to the external review phase.
-The application (the proposal, the advisor review, letters of reference, and academic and research record) is then reviewed independently by three well-qualified, external reviewers.
+Proposals that are recommended by the advisor, move on to the external review phase.
+The application (proposal, advisor review, letters of reference, and academic and research record) is then reviewed independently by three well-qualified, external reviewers.
 In cases of significant disagreement, reviewers will meet virtually to discuss the application and come to a consensus.

 The external reviewers evaluate the application for a Postdoctoral Fellowship or a Senior Fellowship using the following criteria: